openstack/security-doc/security-guide/source/management/integrity-life-cycle.rst

 hypervisor, and application configuration files such as ``/etc/pam.d/system-auth`` and ``/etc/keystone/keystone.conf``, as well as kernel modules (such as virtio).
-Best practice is to use the ``lsmod`` command to show what is regularly being loaded on a system to help determine what should or should not be included in FIM checks.
+Best practice is to use the :command:`lsmod` command to show what is regularly being loaded on a system to help determine what should or should not be included in FIM checks.